mrshu/lemm-sk/README.md

     $ echo "palacinky s čerešňovou omáčkou" | lemmsk lemmatize palacinka s čerešňový omáčka

+Once installed you can use this library in the following way

+    import lemmsk

 ## Data source

 This project uses the [Slovak Lemmatization